-- 3.4.46 Offshore converter substations are required in HVDC transmission systems only; they are not required in HVAC transmission systems. - 3.4.47 Offshore converter substations convert the three-phase alternating current (AC) power generated at the turbines into direct current (DC) power.
-This is then transmitted to the onshore substation via the export cables. - 3.4.48 As for the offshore transformer substations, the offshore converter substation unit is prefabricated in the form of a multi-layered cube.
-The offshore converter substation is expected to be larger than the offshore transformer substations.
-The structure will most likely be mounted on a jacket or gravity base foundation some distance above the sea surface.
-Up to four separate offshore converter substations.
-The Design Envelope for this can be seen in Table 3.14.
+- 3.4.46 Offshore converter substations are required in HVDC transmission systems only; they are not required in HVAC transmission systems. - 3.4.47 Offshore converter substations convert the three-phase alternating current (AC) power onshore substation via the export cables. - 3.4.48 As for the offshore transformer substations, the offshore converter substation unit is pre-3.14.